vlaminck/nintendo-switch-screenshots/README.md

 ## Twitter Account Setup

-You just pick which twitter account to lookup (in `screenshots.groovy`).
+You just pick which twitter account(s) to lookup (in `screenshots.properties`).
 The script will only look for tweets sent from the Nintendo Switch.
 It can be a private twitter account, as long as you have access to view the tweets.

 ## Twitter Auth Setup